krewsarchive/apollyon/README.md

 # Apollyon #

 ## What is Apollyon? ##
-Apollyon is the official Camera Project for Arcturus Morningstar, it is backwards compatible with Arcturus Emulator by TheGeneral, if you wish to use it with the official arcturus software.
+Apollyon is the official Camera Project for Arcturus Morningstar, it is also compatible with Arcturus Emulator by TheGeneral, if you wish to use it with the official arcturus software.

 ## Why should I use this instead of the official camera for Arcturus by TheGeneral? ##
 Apollyon uses a PNG Image, instead of JSON data to create the image, meaning all customs and new furniture and clothing show up without needing TheGeneral to update his camera server.